MacaPecha/devsite-docs/guides/plugins/unofficial/wp-ecommerce.en.md

 ### Payment Options
 How the payment option behaves.
   * *Max Installments*: The maximum installments allowed for your customers;
   * *Currency conversion*: Enable currency conversion mode for sells with Basic Checkout.
-Currency conversion is a feature that enables you to set an unsupported currency in WP eCommerce while maintaining Mercado Pago as payment method.
+Currency conversion is a feature that enables you to set an unsupported currency in WP eCommerce while maintaining Mercado Libre as payment method.
 It will convert the unsupported currency for the currency used in your country.
 Pay attention that this service converts values on-the-fly in real-time and can bring some additional delay to your server;
-  * *Exclude Payment Methods*: Select the payment methods that you want to not work with Mercado Pago.
+  * *Exclude Payment Methods*: Select the payment methods that you want to not work with Mercado Libre.

 ### Test and Debug Options
 Offers logging tools so you can analyze problems that may be occurring.
 Maintain this disabled if working in production with a stable system.